New Freedom Theatre

 New Freedom Theatre is an African-American theatre company in residence at the Freedom Theatre in Philadelphia established in 1966.
-The theatre has mounted several hundred productions as well as having taught tens of thousands of students in their educational programs in their 50-year history, making it Pennsylvania's oldest African-American theatrical institution.
+The theatre has mounted several hundred productions as well as having taught tens of thousands of students in their 50-year-old educational programs history, making it Pennsylvania's oldest African-American theatrical institution.

 History

-Transfer of ownership
+Founding

-The New Freedom Theatre's current space was built as one of the first mansions on Philadelphia's Broad Street, initially owned by a brewer by the name of William Gaul.
-Soon after in 1853, Edwin Forrest, a prolific tragedian, would purchase the home.
+The New Freedom Theatre was founded in 1966 by John E. Allen Jr while working as a supervisor at the Sun Oil Company (now known as Sunoco).
+He left his job in 1973 to run the theatre full-time.
+At first, the theatre used the facilities of the nearby Temple University and ran out of a storefront in North Philadelphia but was able to move in 1968 to the Edwin Forrest House on North Broad Street with help from Robert E. Leslie Sr. The building was initially owned by a brewer called William Gaul.
+In 1853 Edwin Forrest, a prolific tragedian, purchased the home.
 Upon his death in 1872, Edwin left his estate to retired actors.

+In the early days of the theatre, crime such as prostitution and drug dealing that occurred within the theatre's neighborhood.
+To protect the theatre students, Allen would ask criminals to leave the area before they arrived for classes.
+Crime has since decreased with time and the installation of more streetlights.

-New Freedom Theatre was founded by John E. Allen, Jr in 1966 at a storefront in North Philadelphia.
-Robert E. Leslie, Sr. later helped found the company through his efforts of gaining, and utilizing, the Edwin Forrest mansion as their theatre space after joining forces with Allen in 1968.
-The facility now houses small meeting & rehearsal rooms, a black box theatre, private reception lobby, and 299-seat proscenium John E. Allen, Jr. Theatre.
+The facility now houses small meeting & rehearsal rooms, a black box theatre, a private reception lobby, and 299-seat proscenium John E. Allen, Jr. Theatre.

 Acquisition

-July 10, 1990, The New Freedom Theatre is acquired by the Pennsylvania Historical and Museum Commission providing renovations for the New Freedom Theatre for a nominal sum.
+On July 10, 1990, The New Freedom Theatre was acquired by the Pennsylvania Historical and Museum Commission, which provided renovations for the New Freedom Theatre for a nominal sum.

 Neighborhood

 The New Freedom theatre is surrounded by other historical sites including the Blue Horizon boxing venue, located on the same block as the theatre, which dons a mural of Muhammed Ali, Joe Frazier, George Foreman, and Larry Holmes on its wall facing the theatre.

-Across Master Street sits the Great Harvest Baptist Church, built 1823.

-North of the theatre is the Leon H. Sullivan Human Services Center which houses a variety of social service organizations.
+Across Master Street sits the Great Harvest Baptist Church, built in 1823.
+North of the theatre is the Leon H. Sullivan Human Services Center, which houses a variety of social service organizations.